How to Make Glitter You Can Eat

 Raw sugar glitter, gelatin glitter, gum arabic glitter and tylose powder glitter.
-Edible glitter is simple to make, but for some methods, you’ll have to wait longer for it to bake or dry.
+Consumable glitter is simple to make, but for some methods, you’ll have to wait longer for it to bake or dry.
 If you want something quick, raw sugar is the way to go.
 For extra shimmer, try the gelatin or tylose powder methods.

 Gelatin is mainly used as a thickener to sauces or desserts such as panna cotta.
 The main thing to remember about working with gelatin is don’t let it overheat.
 If you do, you’ll end up with a clumpy mess (believe us, we learned the hard way).
 While this makes beautiful glitter you can eat, it also has the longest wait time: a total of about 7 hours.
 You can reduce this time by putting the sheets of gelatin near a fan so that they dry a little faster.